 CEN and CENELEC welcome Court of Justice judgment confirming the current approach to access to standards that form part of EU law

-CEN and CENELEC and their Members remain committed to ensuring appropriate and legally sound access to standards that form part of EU law, while continuing to invest in an open, inclusive and globally recognised standardization system to the benefit of the European Single Market and society as a whole.
+CEN and CENELEC and their Members remain committed to ensuring appropriate and legally sound access to standards that form part of EU law, while continuing to invest in an open, inclusive and globally recognized standardization system to the benefit of the European Single Market and society as a whole.

 image